nesevis/exhaust/docs/XCTEST.md

 ### XCTSkip

-Throwing `XCTSkip` inside a property closure is treated as a pass for that input, not as a failure.
-The pipeline skips the value and continues sampling.
-This matches Swift Testing's handling of skipped tests.
+Throwing `XCTSkip` inside a property closure skips that input: it counts as neither pass nor failure, and the pipeline continues sampling.
+Skips are tallied in the run's `ExhaustReport`; a run that skips nearly every invocation reports a warning, and a run whose every invocation was skipped fails, because it asserted nothing. `PropertySkip` behaves identically and works under both frameworks.

 ### OpenPBTStats attachments